jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1. Emails from an email address

 Destination email address is filled in Sender address and recipient address, e.g., abc@abc.com, the filling content of IP needs to be processed separately.
 We recommended that you set rules for blacklist.
 IP address is filled in with 0.0.0.0-255.255.255, which means that for any IP connection, this rule is triggered to filter the connection requests; when set white list, IP address field should be left as blank, which means the system does not need to trigger this rule when the user perform connections, but determine white list users by senders’ addresses during the process that system receives emails.
 Other types of rules that need to be set can also be referenced above.
 In short, when ip address is filled in with 0.0.0.0-255.255.255, it means that for any IP connection, it will trigger the rules to determine connection operation; when IP addresses is not filled in with content, it means that the user connection process is not filtered.
-In the meanwhile, the sender and recipient address settings support reverse operation, i.e., !uid1@domain.com, uid2@domain.com is address reverse operation, if the first character is “!” , it means that other users other than filled in addresses (e.g.:”!
-1@1.com, 2@2.com, 3@3.com” mean that all users other than 1@1.com, 2@2.com, 3@3.com match the rule)
+In the meanwhile, the sender and recipient address settings support reverse operation, i.e., !uid1@domain.com, uid2@domain.com is address reverse operation, if the first character is "!" , it means that other users other than filled in addresses (e.g.:"!
+1@1.com, 2@2.com, 3@3.com" mean that all users other than 1@1.com, 2@2.com, 3@3.com match the rule)

 1. The email addresses from a domain

-Directly fill in domain name “abc.com” in the field of email address, which means that all email address under the domain name; “.abc.com” represents all abc.com and sub-domain users.
+Directly fill in domain name "abc.com" in the field of email address, which means that all email address under the domain name; ".abc.com" represents all abc.com and sub-domain users.

 1 Emails from email address of an IP